-Dina Sayegh Doll is an attorney, mediator, trial consultant, journalist and television legal analyst.
+Dina Sayegh Doll is an attorney, television legal analyst and certified mediator.

 Dina is co-founder of the firm Doll Amir & Eley LLP where she consults on numerous civil litigation matters, including high-stakes jury trials and is a certified mediator.
 As a panel mediator for the Los Angeles Superior Court as well as in her own private practice, she resolved over 100 cases in mediation, including some of the most complex business, employment, and consumer disputes on the Superior Court's and District Court's docket.
 She brings to each of these roles a unique perspective as to why some cases go to trial and others resolve early.
 There is a strategic, financial, and emotional component to every lawsuit.
 Understanding the interplay between these components is the key to early success in a lawsuit.
 Law is simple; people are complicated -- if you want to resolve a case outside the courtroom, focus on the people.